Table of contents:

-Plasmonic gold and silver nanoparticles have unique optical, electrical, and thermal properties that make them useful in a wide variety of applications ranging from antimicrobial coatings to molecular diagnostics.
-One of the many applications that takes advantage of the unique optical properties of metal nanoparticles is color engineering - where custom nanoparticle formulations are designed to absorb and scatter specific wavelengths of light to generate a color.
-Plasmonically generated colors are unique in that the optical properties of metal nanoparticles can be tuned by changing size, shape, and material composition (Figure 1, see our Plasmonics Knowledge Base for more details).
+Plasmonic metal nanoparticles have unique optical, electrical, and thermal properties that make them useful in a wide variety of applications ranging from antimicrobial coatings to molecular diagnostics.
+One application that takes advantage of the unique optical properties of metal nanoparticles is color engineering - where custom nanoparticle formulations are designed to absorb and scatter specific wavelengths of light to generate a color.
+Plasmonically generated colors are unique in that the optical properties of metal nanoparticles can be tuned by changing size, shape, and material composition (see our Plasmonics Knowledge Base for more details).
 While researchers have known that nanoparticles can be used in color engineering applications for many years (in fact, one of the first examples of this application is the gold nanoparticles that were used to color stained glass red in medieval times), commercial applications have been limited by the cost of plasmonics materials.
 Advances in scaled manufacturing processes now make it possible to incorporate these materials into paints, plastics, cosmetics, and other coatings and composites to impart unique optical properties to a wide range o f materials.
 NanoComposix has partnered with a number of commercial partners to fabricate OEM nanoparticle formulations for specific applications in which a precise color effect is required.

 Plasmonic Nanoparticle Optical Properties